uncw-library/vivo-docker2/README.md

 # Automatic import/refresh

-Our use-case is:  One ttl file holds all the userdata.
+Our use-case is:  One .ttl file (turtle fileformat) holds all the userdata.
 Place it at ./current_turle/userdata.ttl.
 When starting the vivo instance, userdata.ttl is autoimported into Vivo.
 (Vivo autoimports any file in vivo/home/rdf/abox/filegraph/;  docker-compose mounts userdata.ttl into that folder).

 To do a data refresh, replace the userdata.ttl file with a new version.
-Restarting Vivo will remove the previous data, and autoimport the new version.
+Restarting Vivo autoupdate any changes.

 Acknowledgements:  Thank you to the developers of earlier dockerized VIVO releases who laid the groundwork,